avvaruvaishnavi/Azure-Cognitive-Services---Text-Recognition/README.md

 ## Notes

 - The script extracts the text from the image by using the Azure Computer Vision Read API.
--The script checks the operation status periodically and prints the recognized text once the operation is completed.
+-  The script checks the operation status periodically and prints the recognized text once the operation is completed.